Tyler Toland

-Tyler Toland (born 8 August 2001) is an Irish professional footballer who plays as a midfielder for Liga F club Levante UD.
-She previously played for Scottish Women's Premier League (SWPL) clubs Glasgow City and Celtic, English Women's Super League club Manchester City, and Sion Swifts of the Women's Premiership (Northern Ireland).
+Tyler Toland (born 8 August 2001) is an Irish professional footballer who plays as a midfielder for English Women's Super League 2 club Durham.
+She previously played for Blackburn Rovers, Liga F club Levante UD, Scottish Women's Premier League (SWPL) clubs Glasgow City and Celtic, English Women's Super League club Manchester City, and Sion Swifts of the Women's Premiership (Northern Ireland).

-Toland made her debut for the Republic of Ireland women's national team in 2017, but has not been selected since November 2019 after falling into dispute with the coach Vera Pauw.
+Toland made her debut for the Republic of Ireland women's national team in 2017, but wasn't selected since November 2019 after falling into dispute with the coach Vera Pauw.
+In September 2023, she came back to the team.

 Club career

 Early years

-Tyler Toland was born on 8 August 2001 and was raised in St Johnston, a village in the Laggan district in the east of County Donegal in Ulster, Ireland.
+Tyler Toland was born on 8 August 2001 and was raised in St Johnston, a village in the Laggan district in the east of County Donegal in Ulster, the northern province in Ireland.
 She is the daughter of former Finn Harps player Maurice Toland.
 She started playing football for Maiden City F.C. while attending Deele College in Raphoe.
 In 2016, she was voted as Irish under-16 player of the year.
 She participated in the Galway Cup for Kildrum Tigers in 2017.
 Despite being the only girl in the tournament, she was on the winning team that defeated Glentoran F.C. in the final.
 Owing to her home club of Maiden City playing in future tournaments that did not allow for girls to participate, Toland signed to play for Northern Irish club Sion Swifts.
 In her first season, Toland won the IFA Women's Challenge Cup playing in the final for Sion Swifts against Newry City Ladies at Windsor Park, Belfast.